hwborchers/ctv-numericalmath/README.md

     in algebraic geometry and commutative algebra.
 Macauley2 has to be installed independently, otherwise a Macauley2 process in the cloud will be instantiated.
+-   Package [giacR](https://github.com/stla/giacR) allows to execute Giac commands in R. 'Giac' is an open-source Computer Algebra System (CAS) and powers the graphical interface Xcas and HP and TI pocket calculators.

 ### Python Interfaces